 XJAnalyser can capture the values being driven onto the JTAG devices of a known good working board.
-These values can then be used to identify differences between boards exhibiting unexpected behaviour and a known good board.
+These values can then be used to identify differences between boards exhibiting unexpected behaviour and a known good reference board.

 JTAG Chain Debugging

 XJAnalyser can be used to help with debugging of the JTAG chain, by giving feedback on the number of devices it can detect as well as the ID codes of those devices.
 See here for more information.

 You can select pins and place them in a watch window to separate their changes from all of the pins around them on a device.

 The Pin Watch can also be used to build a bus from a number of pins; you can then write a value to the bus to set all of those pins at once.